sameersbn/docker-redmine/README.md

 ***If the gem installation fails after adding a new plugin, please retry after removing the `/srv/docker/redmine/redmine/tmp` directory***

-Some plugins however, require you to perform additional configurations to function correctly.
-You can add these steps in a `post-install.sh` script at the `/srv/docker/redmine/redmine/plugins` directory that will executed everytime the image is started.
+In some cases it might be necessary to install additional packages and/or perform some post installation setup for a plugin to function correctly.
+For such case the image allows you to install a `pre-install.sh` and `post-install.sh` script at the `/srv/docker/redmine/redmine/plugins` directory that will be executed everytime the image is started.

 For example, the recurring tasks plugin requires that you create a cron job to periodically execute a rake task.
 To achieve this, create the `/srv/docker/redmine/redmine/plugins/post-install.sh` file with the following content: